 Even with a modern Mac, FileVault might be slow when you’re encrypting an HDD.

-The good news is that activity taking place on the Mac’s internal drive should be just fine.
+The good news is that activities taking place on Mac’s internal drive should be just fine.

 SSDs were common in Macs (especially MacBooks) in the mid-2010s.

 They started to phase out in favor of NVMe drives starting in 2016, and it was a gradual process from there.